 With the exception of particulate matter, the levels of pollutants measured in the Gulf were lower than those that are known to cause short- and long-term adverse health effects.
 Particulate matter levels were found to be extremely high when compared to levels observed in the U.S. However, while the burning oil wells made a significant contribution, these levels were largely the result of the natural background conditions of the region (e.g., very fine wind blown sand).
 The RAND report notes an absence in the peer-reviewed literature of epidemiological studies on health effects due to particulate matter exposure in the indigenous population and U.S. troops during the Operation DS/S timeframe.

-additional investigations into the health effects associated with particulate
+investigations into the health effects associated with particulate matter exposures under

-will also address the connection between particulate matter exposure levels
+These investigations will also address the connection between particulate matter exposure

 LOOKING TOWARD THE FUTURE